cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 individual runs of a workflow :ref:`suspended or resumed
 <http-restful-api-lifecycle-workflows-suspend-resume>`.

+A workflow can have one or more than one :ref:`schedules` that call upon it.
+These schedules are in a *suspended* state when the application is first deployed.
+Each schedule needs to be *resumed*, changing its status to *scheduled*, in order for the workflow to become executed following the schedule.

 Executing MapReduce or Spark Programs
 -------------------------------------
 To execute MapReduce or Spark programs in a workflow, you will need to add them in your